sxiii/bank-of-ideas/desktop-software/good-telegram-client.md

 WE NEED AUTOMATED FOLDERS & CATEGORIES.
 I don't understand how Pavel Durov and his team doesn't see that.

 Manual folders are useful additional feature, but the main idea I am speaking about here is very important.

+## Why not use Plus and Bettergram?
+* Bettergram has stopped developing somewhere in 2018, but still works mostly perfect for me (I use it now)
+* For Plus, I am also using it, but I would prefer similar features from good community opensource project

 ## Author
 @sxiii